 Early Signs of Drug Addiction in Adults

-Would you recognize the early signs of drug addiction in adults if you saw them?
-Sometimes, it is not as simple as you might think.
+Would you recognize the early signs of drug addiction if you saw them?
+They’re not always as simple to spot as you might think.

 Even the most casual drug use can change into something more sinister.
-Drug or alcohol use can easily creep up unnoticed, and even something as seemingly harmless as smoking the occasional joint with friends can become problematic if unchecked.
+Habitual drug or alcohol use can easily creep up unnoticed, and even something as seemingly harmless as smoking the occasional joint with friends can become problematic if unchecked.
 That isn’t to say that smoking marijuana will turn you into a hardcore drug addict.
-But, drug use can slowly increase over time, both in frequency, consumption levels, and how important it is to you.
+But, drug use can slowly increase over time, both in frequency, consumption levels, and impact to your life.

-Drug use affects the body, mind, and behavior of an individual.
-It alters mindset, clouds judgment, and causes people to act unlike themselves.
-Addiction happens when a person loses control of their substance use.
+Drug and alcohol use affects the body, mind, and behavior of an individual.
+It can alter your mindset, cloud judgment, and causes you to act different than you normally would.
+Addiction happens when a person loses control of their substance use, and can’t function normally without it.
 Despite compromising relationships, health, and economic security, the desire to obtain, use, and keep using the substance takes over.

 Signs and Symptoms of Drug Addiction